lucaqu/social-complexity-ancient-civilisation/README.md

 README file with instructions to successfully run the code

+(1) Data

-(1) At the beginning, download and import the data used in this project.
+At the beginning, download and import the data used in this project.

 #download the social complexity data set which can be obtained from the SESHAT database, and it is also available on "Kaggle")
 data set from "SESHAT data base": http://seshatdatabank.info/datasets/social-complexity-dataset/